 London-based Philippe Briand has been conceiving high-performance yachts since his La Rochelle childhood, and his technical excellence and precision – accompanied by a strong artistic flair – have continued to evolve over what is arguably the most prolific career of any yacht designer today.
 His portfolio spans four decades, starting with his first IOR Quarter Ton design at the age of 16.

-His designs for competition have included eight yachts for six America’s Cup campaigns; two of the vessels for the French team that won the Admiral’s Cup in 1991; and countless high-performance offshore racing yachts.
+Philippe Briand’s designs for competition have included eight yachts for six America’s Cup campaigns; two of the vessels for the French team that won the Admiral’s Cup in 1991; and countless high-performance offshore racing yachts.
 An accomplished sailor himself, Briand has won the Half-Ton Cup in 1993 and the One-Ton Cup in 1994, in yachts of his own designs.

-Briand’s first foray into superyachts came in 1995, with a winning submission for the design of the groundbreaking, award-winning 44.7m S/Y Mari Cha III, and then Mari Cha IV.
+Philippe Briand’s first foray into superyachts came in 1995, with a winning submission for the design of the groundbreaking, award-winning 44.7m S/Y Mari Cha III, and then Mari Cha IV.
 We met him for you

 How it changed the designer’s work since you started?

-A successful approach is always same.
+A successful approach is always the same.
 There is the analysis of the existing by the sailors we are, consideration of all possibilities by the open minder we are, selection of ideas by the designer we are, check of the feasibility by the naval architect we are.

 There was much talk about your P100 concept: what prompted you to realize it?